Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 15 Juni 2026 06.22.34 UTC
+- WIB: Senin, 15 Juni 2026 12.22.34 UTC
-- WITA: Senin, 15 Juni 2026 07.22.34 UTC
+- WITA: Senin, 15 Juni 2026 13.22.34 UTC
-- WIT: Senin, 15 Juni 2026 08.22.34 UTC
+- WIT: Senin, 15 Juni 2026 14.22.34 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: attitude
+Kategori: technology